Emmunaf/ColabHelper/README.md

 # Features
 As of now the module is able to help in the following scenarios:
-- Easily backup/restore the tensorboard log dir to your google drive
+- Easily backup/restore the tensorboard log directory to your google drive
 - Get information about the hosting machine (CPU, RAM, HDD, GPU)
 - Play a sound notification to alert you when a job is done
-- Get a custom notification on pushbullet (in future maybe other services) useful to have some sort of notification also when away from PC
+- Get a custom notification with your [Pushover](https://pushover.net/) API (in future could be nice to support other services) useful to have some sort of notification also when you are away from PC.

 # Usage
 ## Import module on colab notebook